Skip to main content

 Next, you need to stock your new supermarket.
 Start by getting your stocking and inventory management processes in place.

 You'll need to build relationships with wholesalers and suppliers.
 Don't be afraid to shop around and negotiate — finding reliable partners with quality products at good prices is key to your success.
+Using local suppliers is also a great way to distinguish your brand and get ahead of supply chain disruptions.

 Now, what exactly should you stock?
 This step is where your earlier market research comes in handy.
 Tailor your product mix to your target customers' preferences.
 Are you in a health-conscious neighborhood?
 Stock up on organic and nutritious options.
 Are you serving a diverse community?
 Make sure you have a good selection of international foods.